Local provider

 signInResponseRefreshTokenPointer: '/refresh-token',

-refreshRequestTokenPointer: 'Bearer',
+refreshRequestTokenPointer: '/refresh-token',

 cookieName: 'auth.token',